Navigating Relationship Changes After Baby: Why It’s Normal and How Therapy Can Help

 1. Sleep Deprivation and Exhaustion

 Sleep is a cornerstone of emotional regulation, communication, and patience — all things that tend to get tested during the newborn phase.
 When both parents are exhausted, it’s harder to be your best self, and tension can escalate more quickly.
+It's hard to be generous with your partner when you're running on empty.
+That's not a character flaw.
+That's biology.

 2. Shift in Roles and Responsibilities

 Many couples experience a recalibration of household roles.
 Whether consciously or not, expectations around who does what — feedings, laundry, working, soothing — can cause friction if they aren’t openly discussed and revisited.
+This is especially common when one partner is home with the baby and the other returns to work.
+Both can feel unseen and underappreciated at the same time.

 3. Less Time for Each Other